gaofengchun/OpenVINOIoTPeopleCounter/README.md

 ```

 ### Instructions
-- Clone the repository: `git clone https://gitlab.com/josejacomeb/openvino-peoplecounter.git`
+- Clone the repository: `git clone https://github.com/josejacomeb/OpenVINOIoTPeopleCounter.git`
-- Change your current directory to the project directory *openvino-peoplecounter*
+- Change your current directory to the project directory *OpenVINOIoTPeopleCounter*
 - Install the dependencies for the Mosca Server